mwc360/mwc360.github.io/_posts/2024-03-22-Decoding-Delta-Lake-Compatibility-Between-Fabric-and-Databricks.md

 | Type Widening              | No                                  | No                                  | Yes                              |
 | Collations                 | No                                  | No                                  | Yes                              |

-> † Iceberg Compatibility V1 is enabled via Delta 3.1, however it appears that Fabric Runtime 1.3 Preview is missing a class to support the Iceberg metadata, hopefully this will be fixed before GA.
+> † Iceberg Compatibility V2 is enabled via Delta 3.2, however Fabric Runtime 1.3 is doesn't pre-install the delta-iceberg package to support writing the Iceberg metadata.

 # Bulk Evaluating Delta Tables for Compatibility